 COVID-19 patients frequently suffer brain problems during the infection and can be left with symptoms of brain injury.
-This is an observational study looking to understand how these problems occur and develop strategies to prevent and treat them.
+This was an observational study looking to understand how these problems occur and develop strategies to prevent and treat them.
 There are some reports of brain-related complications due to having some of the COVID-19 vaccines.
-We will also study these complications to see if they are due to the same or different mechanisms to those seen in COVID-19 patients.
+We have also studied these complications to see if they are due to the same or different mechanisms to those seen in COVID-19 patients.

 Watch some of our participants share their testimonies about taking part in the COVID-CNS research study.